cryptotaxcalculator/react-sdk/docs/Customization.md

 # Typography

-## Primary

-This is the primary font used for text to display to the user.
-We recommend you use a sans-serif font as they tend to be more ledgible.

-## Secondary

-This is the secondary font used for displaying numbers within the app.
-This can be the same as the primary font.

 # Styles

 If you have a special font, you can specify the following properties for each typography style: